benlk/misc-licenses/schrodinger-license.md

 ## Exceptions

 1. The Schrödinger License does not apply if the observer is a Schrödinger's Cat currently being observed in a Schrödinger's Box experiment.

+2. The Schrödinger License does not apply to itself when The Schrödinger License is the object of discussion.